 A packaged ducted air conditioning system has only a single unit of air conditioner that can be located either on the roof or outside the house.
 It is a compact unit that combined both indoor and outdoor units into one single unit.
 Packaged air conditioners are best for houses with limited space.

 What Affects the Cost of a Ducted Air Conditioning System?

-Ducted air conditioning is overall more expensive than ductless air conditioning.
+Ducted air conditioning is overall more expensive than ductless units.
 The total cost of ducted air conditioning is affected by the following factors:

 i) Different air conditioning system cost differently

 Usually, the packaged ducted air conditioning system is the most affordable one.
 Next is the ducted split air conditioning system which has complex refrigerant pipework between its indoor and outdoor unit.
 Furthermore, if you opt for multiple indoor units, it gets even more expensive.

 Then, it comes the ducted multi-split air conditioning system.
 Though it is similar to the split system with multiple indoor units, the multi-split system has more features and controls.
 Thus, it is often more expensive than the split system.